NOAA-GFDL/FRE-NCtools/README.md

 ## Building and Installation - General Information
 FRE-NCtools has a collection of C and Fortran sources.
 Within GFDL, FRE-NCtools is built using a recent version of the GNU and Intel C and Fortran compilers.
-Compiler flags are required for compilation and they are commonly set in environment varialbes.
-The ocean_model_grid_generator is a Python3 project, and its installation may require the use of configutration options.
+Compiler flags required for compilation are commonly set in environment variables and the important ones include :

-Some of the commonly needed environment variables are:
-*  CC          C compiler command
+*  CC          (The C compiler command)
-*  FC          Fortran compiler command
+*  FC          (The Fortran compiler command)
-*  CFLAGS      C compiler flags
+*  CFLAGS      (The C compiler flags)
-*  FCFLAGS     Fortran compiler flags
+*  FCFLAGS     (The Fortran compiler flags)
-*  LDFLAGS     linker flags, e.g. -L<lib dir> if you have libraries in a nonstandard directory <lib dir>
+*  LDFLAGS     (The linker flags, e.g. -L<lib dir> if you have libraries in a nonstandard directory <lib dir>)

 On many systems, information of the NetCDF headers and libraries can be obtained by the nf-config and nc-config commands.

+The ocean_model_grid_generator is a Python3 project and its installation may require the use of configutration options discussed below.

 ## Building and Installation - Possible minimum configuration